Machine Explanations and Human Understanding: Introduction

-\section{introduction}
+\section{Introduction}

-Although recent advances in deep learning have led to machine learning (ML) models with impressive performance~\cite{he2015delving,mnih2015human,silver2017mastering}, there are growing concerns about the black-box nature of these models.
-Explanations are hypothesized to improve human understanding of these models and achieve a variety of desirable outcomes, ranging from helping model developers debug~\cite{hong2020human}, mitigating unfairness by surfacing undesirable model behavior~\cite{dodge2019explaining,tan2018investigating}, to improving human decision making in critical societal domains~\cite{lai2019human,lai2020chicago,green2019principles,green2019disparate,zhang2020effect,poursabzi2018manipulating}.
+Despite the impressive performance of machine learning (ML) models~\citep{he2015delving,mnih2015human,silver2017mastering}, there are growing concerns about the black-box nature of these models.
+Explanations are hypothesized to improve human understanding of these models and achieve a variety of desirable outcomes, ranging from helping model developers debug~\citep{hong2020human} to improving human decision making in critical societal domains~\citep{poursabzi2018manipulating,lai2019human,green2019disparate,green2019principles,lai2020chicago,zhang2020effect}.
+However, the exact definition of human understanding remains unclear.
+Moreover, empirical experiments report mixed results on the effect of explanations \citep{ribeiro2016should,poursabzi2018manipulating,lai2019human,green2019disparate,green2019principles,adebayo2022post}, raising an intriguing puzzle about what factors drive such mixed results.
+We argue that frameworks of how human understanding is shaped by machine explanations~\citep{alvarez2021human,yang2022psychological} is key to solving this puzzle.
+We prove that effective machine explanations are theoretically impossible without incorporating human intuitions.

-However, empirical experiments with human subjects show mixed results about the utility of machine explanations.
-As a positive result, the original LIME paper shows that feature importance allows developers to identify spurious features in {\em topic classification} and improve the model by removing these features \cite{ribeiro2016should}.
-In contrast, \citet{lai2019human} show that feature importance improves human performance slightly in {\em deceptive review detection}, but human-AI teams fail to outperform AI alone.
-In fact, this is just one example of many papers that fail to improve the performance of human-AI teams in a wide range of tasks, including recidivism prediction, deceptive review detection, and hypoxemia prediction~\cite{lai2020chicago,green2019principles,green2019disparate,zhang2020effect,poursabzi2018manipulating,carton2020feature,jung2020limits,weerts2019human,beede2020human,wang2021explanations,lundberg2018explainable}.
-An intriguing puzzle is thus what factors drive such mixed results and how we can derive generalizable insights from empirical evaluations of explanations.